d0minicO/unicoRn/README.md

 --- _default is to not check for deleted IDs_
 - del_data _(optional)_ = location where the databse of IDs deleted from uniprot are _(eg. "C:/user/baloons/del_data.Rds")_
 --- _default is to not check for deleted IDs_
 - returnData _(optional)_ = TRUE or FALSE.
 If TRUE, then return a data.frame (tibble) of the uniprot IDs, species, and sequences.
+IF false, then perform alignment and plotting.
+Returning the dataframe can be useful for other downstream purposes, or just to match a long list of genes to uniprot IDs.
---- _default is to not to return a data frame_
+--- _default is not to return a data frame but ot perform alignment of each gene and plotting_
 ---

 # Example usage